oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_int/README.md

-# Using the Algorithmic C Integer Data-type 'ac_int'
+# Using the Algorithmic C Integer Data Type `ac_int`

-This FPGA tutorial demonstrates how to use the Algorithmic C (AC) Data-type `ac_int` and some best practices.
+This FPGA tutorial demonstrates how to use the Algorithmic C (AC) data type `ac_int` and some best practices.

 ***Documentation***:  The [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of DPC++ for FPGA. <br>
 The [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) is the reference manual for targeting FPGAs through DPC++. <br>